• Skip to main content

 • Facebook

-Note: this post contains affiliate links that may earn commission.
+(Note: this post contains affiliate links that earn from qualifying purchases.)

 Books to Read Aloud to Your 11-Year-Old

-The Bridge Home
+The Bridge Home book cover.

-The Bridge Home
+The Bridge Home by Padma Venkatraman

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 Viji and her sister Rukku run away from their abusive father and land on the streets of Chennai, in India.
 The two girls make friends with a pair of boys when they take shelter under a bridge.
 Together with a stray dog, the foursome survive by sorting through trash, making and selling beaded jewelry, and the kindness of a few adults.
-Although their life is clearly dangerous and tenuous, the four enjoy a freedom of sorts and gain confidence as they learn new skills.
+Although their life is clearly dangerous and tenuous, the four enjoy a freedom of sorts, and gain confidence as they learn new skills.
 When Rukku falls ill, Viji seeks out help and the children find hope for a different kind of future.
-Venkatraman’s masterful storytelling takes readers on a journey your kids won’t soon forget.
+Venkatraman's masterful storytelling takes readers on a journey your kids won't soon forget.

-The Next Great Paulie Fink
+The Next Great Paulie Fink book cover.

-The Next Great Paulie Fink
+The Next Great Paulie Fink by Ali Benjamin

-Amazon | Indiebound
+Find it: Amazon | Bookshop

-Caitlyn has just started seventh grade at a new school where the very small class can’t stop talking about a quirky, prankster former classmate, Paulie Fink.
-Her new classmates seem odd to Caitlyn, and don’t conform to the social rules and order she was used to in her previous middle school.
-When the class decides to have a contest to find the next Paulie Fink, Catilyn is to serve as the judge.
+Caitlyn has just started seventh grade at a new school where the very small class can't stop talking about a quirky, prankster former classmate, Paulie Fink.
+Her new classmates seem odd to Caitlyn, and don't conform to the social rules and order she was used to in her previous middle school.
+When the class decides to have a contest to find the next Paulie Fink, Catilyn is enlisted to serve as the judge.
 Although the book offers lots of laughs, it also digs deep into peer relationships and I absolutely loved the tie-in with Greek classical studies.

-Oliver Cromwell Avi book
+Oliver Cromwell Avi book cover.

-The Unexpected Life of Oliver Cromwell Pitts
+The Unexpected Life of Oliver Cromwell Pitts (series) by Avi

-Amazon | Indiebound
+Find it: Amazon | Bookshop

-Sweep: The Story of a Girl and Her Monster
+Sweep: The Story of a Girl and Her Monster by Jonathan Auxier

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 Wolf Called Wander book cover

-A Wolf Called Wander
+A Wolf Called Wander by Roseanne Parry

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 I loved reading this book and when I came to the endnotes I was delighted to learn that Parry based her book on a real-life wolf that scientists have been tracking!
 At the age of two, Wander's (known as "Swift" in the beginning of the story) pack is attacked by a rival wolf pack and Wander is separated from the rest of his pack.
 Unable to learn the fate of his family, Wander sets out on a journey of survival.
 The wolf narrates his own tale and–wow–is it fascinating.
 Full of observations about other wildlife, the impact of humans, and the perils of life as one of nature's most important predators, your kids will love this story.